 The eCSG in its current form is not fit to be used for realizing the preservation of collections of a DCH organization.
 Its usability is limited to manually copy files to an external storage (grid, cloud, …) and to fill out the metadata manually.

 An adequate portal will be needed to realize the transfer of data to external storage for preservation and to solve the metadata problem.
+Regarding this last point, this means, from the point of view of the CH institutions, that they have to be involved in the mapping between the native metadata and the e-CSG metadata, always before the beginning of the uploading activities.

 Scenario overview